Saturday, October 8, 2011

 Sunshine Coast to Thargomindah

-We left the Bushtracker factory at 16:00 today after our service and planned changes to the van.
-We continued on through Beerwah and Peachester climbing the Great Divide before setting up camp at Cruice Park.
-Its in the Camps 6 book and is camp #512.
+We left the Bushtracker factory at 16:00 today after our service and planned modifications to the van.
+We continued through Beerwah and Peachester, climbing the Great Divide before setting up camp at Cruice Park.
+It’s listed in the Camps 6 book as camp #512.
 It's 21 kilometres east of Kilcoy.

 Friday and Saturday 30th September, 1st October:

-After a leisurely start we continued further west passing through Yarraman and Quinalow before stopping at Dalby for lunch and a refuel then camping at Lake Broadwater Conservation Park which is situated about 30 kilometres SE of Dalby.
-This is our second time camped here.
-There are two camp areas within the park and the caretaker who lives on site collects fees each afternoon.
-A nominal fee pays for showers and flushing toilets.
-The campground has a lovely view of the lake but unfortunately this time there were no Magpie Geese in residence.
-May have something to do with the full lake and people water skiing.
+After a leisurely start, we continued further west, passing through Yarraman and Quinalow before stopping at Dalby for lunch and refuelling.
+We then camped at Lake Broadwater Conservation Park, which is located about 30 kilometres south-east of Dalby.
+This is our second time camping there.
+The park has two camping areas, and the on-site caretaker collects fees each afternoon.
+A small fee covers the cost of showers and flushing toilets.
+The campsite offers a lovely view of the lake, but unfortunately, there were no Magpie Geese present this time.
+It may have something to do with the full lake and the water skiing happening nearby.
 Camp #628.

 Sunday 2nd October:

-Today's drive totals 197 kilometres.
-We are camping at the fishing club at Surat on the Ballone river.
+Today's drive covers 197 kilometres.
+We are camping at the fishing club in Surat on the Ballone River.
 Camp #866.

 Monday 3rd October:

-Sees us heading through Roma and Mitchell before camping at Morven for the night.
-We are staying at the Morven recreation ground and a gold coin donation is appreciated for staying.
-We normally camp at Neil Turner weir at Mitchell but the extra mileage today will give us the chance to look around Quilpie .A distance of 335 kilometres.
+We travel through Roma and Mitchell before camping at Morven for the night.
+We are staying at the Morven recreation ground, and a gold coin donation is appreciated for an overnight stay.
+We typically camp at Neil Turner Weir at Mitchell, but the extra mileage today allows us to explore Quilpie.
+The distance is 335 kilometres.
 Camp #664.

 Tuesday 4th October:

-Leaving Morven we continued on towards Charlivelle.
-Our only stop on the way to collect some disused sleepers beside the railway line.
-They make lovely coals especially good for camp oven roasting .
-We end the day at Lake Houdraman.
-Camp #671.
-Today's distance 306 kilometres.
+Leaving Morven, we continued towards Charlivelle.
+Our only stop was to collect some disused sleepers beside the railway line.
+They make lovely coals, especially good for camp oven roasting.
+We ended the day at Lake Houdraman, camp #671.
+Today's distance: 306 kilometres.

-Noccundra pub built in 1882 from Sandstone quarried from Mount Poole in NSW transported over 200 kilometres by camel trains.
+Noccundra pub, built in 1882 from sandstone quarried at Mount Poole in NSW and transported over 200 kilometres by camel trains.

 No comments: